elviorodriguez/MultimerMapper/README.md

 # Take a look at the usage (this must give no errors)
 python multimer_mapper.py -h
 ```
+There is a testing dataset composed of three trypanosomatid proteins (EAF6, EPL1 and PHD1) with all possible 2-mers and N-mers combinations that reached convergence.
+First run the pipeline only with 2-mers, and take a look at the output.

 ```sh
 # Only 2-mers